-There are chiropractors who rely on X-rays as a standard procedure in order to determine where to adjust the spine, and to help rule out various pathology.
-While it may not be necessary for every patient, X-rays can be particularly helpful in the case of traumatic injuries, elderly patients (with potential bone disease or arthritis), and in those people who have had long-term pain that hasn’t been resolved by prior chiropractic therapy.1 Another valid clinical reason for X-rays would be to look for spinal abnormalities, such as tumors, degeneration, or fusion.2 Chiropractors can view bones, joints, soft tissues, muscles, and fat on the X-ray.
+There are chiropractors who rely on X-rays as a standard procedure in order to determine where to adjust the spine and to help rule out various pathology.
+While it may not be necessary for every patient, X-rays can be particularly helpful in the case of traumatic injuries, elderly patients (with potential bone disease or arthritis), and in those people who have had long-term pain that has not been resolved by prior chiropractic therapy.
+X-rays are not usually used in cases where the chiropractor has found the injury or misalignment to be minor.1 Another valid clinical reason for X-rays would be to look for spinal abnormalities, such as tumors, degeneration, or fusion.2 Chiropractors can view bones, joints, soft tissues, muscles, and fat on the X-ray.

 Medical Records and X-rays